hilbix/suid/README.md

 Other conf?

-- For security reasons `suid` only uses `/etc/suid.conf`.
-(In future `/etc/suid.conf.d/` might show up, too.)
+- For security reasons `suid` configuration is kept in `/etc/suid.conf` and files `/etc/suid.conf.d/*.conf`

 - It would be very difficult to allow several different `suid` wrappers with autoconfig.
-So only one is supported.
+So there is only one supported.

 `Missing privilege separation directory: /var/run/sshd`